 Industrial Technology encompasses both the theoretical and practical components of this subject area.
-It is a course designed to equip students with practical skills for the year 10 and senior electives of Design Technology, Industrial Technology and Furnishings.
+It is a course designed to equip students with practical skills for the year 10 and senior electives of Design Technology, Industrial Technology and Furnishings Skills.

-Year 9 Industrial Technology requires students to produce two timber projects.
+Year 9 Industrial Technology requires students to produce two timber and one plastics project.
 Students will develop a solid skills base while investigating the nature of industrial technology.
-They are exposed to a range of intellectual challenges while developing practical skills associated with hand tools, machinery and equipment.
-Black leather shoes are required to be worn for safety in this subject.
+They will explore material properties, joinery techniques, safe and accurate use of hand tools and powered tools as well as software used with the laser cutter.